Parsa-Sedigh/mastering-postgres-francis/8-advanced-sql.md

 Remember that we defined the partition by user_id.
 We said: Chunk the rows by user_id.
 And then we declared a sort order inside each partition.

 Now **within** each partition, we can declare a frame.
-A frame defines how far ahead or how far behind pg should look within a single partition.
+A frame is defined for each row and it's how far ahead or how far behind pg should look within a single partition.

 There are different ways to declare a frame: